deutsch | Home | Sitemap | KIT

 HyMeX-Logo

-Cyclones and mesoscale convective systems (MCSs) often cause high-impact weather (HIW) in the western Mediterranean.
-However, it is still a great challenge to predict where and under which conditions these systems lead to HIW.
+Cyclones and mesoscale convective systems often cause high-impact weather in the western Mediterranean.
+However, it is still a great challenge to predict where and under which conditions these systems lead to high-impact weather.
 While the synoptic conditions of these events are relatively well known, the processes and mechanisms governing the precise location of the systems are often unclear.
-The complexity of orography, land use, and soil texture as well as the difficulty to characterize the initial state of soil moisture and atmospheric variables with high spatial resolution are some reasons why HIW is hard to predict.
-To improve the understanding of the Mediterranean hydrological cycle, the HyMeX (Hydrological cycle in the Mediterranean Experiment) project was initiated.
-Within the HyMeX measurement network, the Karlsruhe Observatory for Convection Studies (KITcube) is regarded an important component.
-As KITcube will be installed in one of the key regions (Corsica/Ligurian Sea) relevant to the evolution of HIW, IMK aims (i) at monitoring the conditions in the pre-convective environment of HIW, (ii) at quantifying the contribution of the different processes leading to HIW, and (iii) at investigating the influence (orographic, thermal, aerodynamic) of the Corsican Island on the initiation and evolution of single cumulonimbus (Cbs), MCSs, and Cbs which are embedded in cyclones.
+The complexity of orography, land use, and soil texture as well as the difficulty to characterize the initial state of soil moisture and atmospheric variables with high spatial resolution are some reasons why high-impact weather is hard to predict.

 Figure 1: Orography of the western Mediterranean region (left) and of the Corsica island (right)